utcn-cs-software-design-tudorv-2019/LabInfo/README.md

 ##### semi-group 2 (11:00)

+- secret for now

+- secret for now

 PS: the laboratory work is meant from the principle point of view, i.e. regardless if the software is Desktop or Web, Java or .NET, ...